marcusyatim/M-M/README.md

 Note: Some large files in data folder.
 Suggest to install `git lfs` @ https://git-lfs.github.com/ in order to push/pull large files on GitHub.

-If you are working on a new environment, suggest running the following to files to ensure all required libraries and packages to run the program are included.
+If you are working on a new environment, suggest running the following files to ensure all required libraries and packages to run the program are included:

 > Found in `./code/`:
 > - `requirements.txt`: Stores the required dependencies to be installed in a virtual environment.
 Run `pip install -r requirements.txt` in your shell.